joker-eph/githubmove/GitHubMove.rst

   TODO: "'multiple' LLVM developers" should be strengthened.
 Do we have any evidence for 'most'?
 Rewritten using what data we do have, but as-is is not as strong as can be, I think.
-I don't know if this is important -- depends on how much resistance there is to git vs svn.
+I don't know if this is important -- depends on how much resistance there is to Git vs SVN.

 Git is also the version control many (most?)
 LLVM developers use.
-Despite the sources being stored in a SVN server, these developers are already using git through the Git-SVN integration.
+Despite the sources being stored in a SVN server, these developers are already using Git through the Git-SVN integration.

 Git allows you to: